PixarAnimationStudios/ruby-jss/README.md

 #### Other useful classes & modules:

 * {JSS::APIConnection} - An object representing a connection to the Classic API on some server.
-The 'default' connection object is available via `JSS.api` but you can create others, and pass them into calls like `.fetch` as needed.
+The 'default' connection object is available via `Jamf.cnx` but you can create others, and pass them into calls like `.fetch` as needed.
 This is useful when working with multiple servers at a time, such as a production and a test server.
 Objects retrieved from a connection know which connection they came from, and will only send changes via that connection.
 * {JSS::DBConnection} - An object representing the connection to MySQL database, if used.
 * {JSS::Server} - An object representing the Jamf Pro server being used by a connection.
 An instance is available in the #server attribute of a {JSS::APIConnection}.
 * {JSS::Client} - An object representing the local machine as a Jamf-managed client, and provifing Jamf-related info and methods